 However, incredibly, the entire hill is artificial.
 It was constructed during the Ming Dynasty using spoil excavated from nearby canals and the Imperial Palace moat.
 The emperor, YongLe, ordered its construction in 1420 to improve the Forbidden City’s Feng Shui.
 Apparently a building’s good fortune is enhanced if it’s located south of a nearby hill.
 At the time of the imperial capital’s relocation to Beijing, no such hill existed.

-The park covers more than 230,000 m², dominated by its artifical hill.
-The hill was original constructed with five peaks.
+The park covers more than 230,000 m², dominated by its artificial hill.
+The hill was originally constructed with five peaks.
 These remained bare until 1751 when elegant Buddhist pavilions were built on each summit.
 A copper Buddha statue was placed inside each building, representing one of the five taste sensations; sour, bitter, sweet, umami and salt.
 On the highest peak, sits the largest and most impressive of these structures, the Wanchun Pavilion (Ten Thousand Spring Pavilion).
 It’s dominates the hill's skyline from every vantage point in the city.

 For years I’ve promised myself I’d climb the hill one day and enjoy the view.
 I finally made an effort to conqueror it after dropping my parents off at Beijing Airport in June.
 At first I thought I’d made a terrible mistake.
 Minutes after paying my park entrance fee the heavens opened and a torrential downpour, complete with thunder and lightning, soaked the area.